About Our Fair

 - Systems Software

-I. Research Question (10 pts) - clear and focused question that identifies a contribution to the field of study that is testable using scientific methods
+- Research Question (10 pts) - clear and focused question that identifies a contribution to the field of study that is testable using scientific methods.

-IV.
-Creativity (20 pts) - The questions asked are student initiated and original; the approach to solving the problem is creative, equipment is creatively used or had to be made/modified; interpretationof the data shows creative and original thinking by student
+- Creativity (20 pts) - The questions asked are student initiated and original; the approach to solving the problem is creative, equipment is creatively used or had to be made/modified; interpretation of the data shows creative and original thinking by student

-a.
-Poster (10 pts) logical organization of material, clarity of graphics and legends, supporting documentation displayed
+- Poster or Slide Presentation (10 pts) logical organization of material, clarity of graphics and legends, supporting documentation displayed

-a.
-Poster (10 pts) - logical organization of material, clarity of graphics and legends. supporting documentation displayed
+- Poster or Slide Presentation (10 pts) - logical organization of material, clarity of graphics and legends. supporting documentation displayed

 Ready to Get Down to Science?